What is a Building Notice & How do They Work?

 With each and every project being unique and different, there are some stages that are applicable to one project that may not be applicable to others.
 Whatever your project does need however, the authority will need to be informed before any of these:

-• Commencement (48 hours before commencing)
+• Commencement fee (48 hours before commencing)

 Once all of these have been carried out and with no issue from the authority working with you, be it local authority or private inspector, you’ll then be issued a certificate of completion.
 This helps you certify your build should you need to.
 It’s helpful when it comes to selling your property, and for insurance purposes.